ysrg/learn_go/src/2 - structs/post.md

 //we have to specify the conversion explicitly b = greet(c)

-//for anonynous structs this works without explicit conversion
+//for anonymous structs this works without explicit conversion

-b = e //works as expected as e is not based on an unamed type byt is an anonymous struct type
+b = e //works as expected as e is not based on an unnamed type byt is an anonymous struct type
 ```

 This will be very useful when passing around anonymous functions (eg working with http requests, functions are first-class in Go).